Go to the top

 Zsolt Fejérvári studied with Zoltán Tibay and Péter Kubina at the prestigious Liszt Academy of Music in Budapest.

-Still a student of the Academy, he was awarded with a special prize at the International Competition of Markneunkirchen and became Principal Bass of the Munich Chamber Orchestra.
+While still a student at the Academy, he was awarded a special prize at the International Competition of Markneukirchen and became Principal Bass of the Munich Chamber Orchestra.

-Between 1994 and 2000 he led the double bass section of the Budapest Festival Orchestra, followed by three years spent in Switzerland with the Suisse Romande Orchestra.
-Since December 2002 he has been member again of the BFO.
+Between 1994 and 2000, he led the double bass section of the Budapest Festival Orchestra, followed by three years in Switzerland with the Orchestre de la Suisse Romande.
+Since December 2002, he has been a member of the BFO again.

-On his first Hungaroton recording he plays concertos for double-bass and orchestra from Sperger and Vanhal (both friends of Mozart) with the Erkel Ferenc Chamber Orchestra.
+On his first Hungaroton recording, he performs concertos for double bass and orchestra by Sperger and Vanhal (both friends of Mozart) with the Erkel Ferenc Chamber Orchestra.

-In 1996 he won the Second Prize of the "Giovanni Bottesini" International Competition in Cremona / Italy (no first prize awarded).
-He has been winner of he Sándor Végh Competition of the Budapest Festival Orchestra five times.
+In 1996, he won Second Prize at the "Giovanni Bottesini" International Competition in Cremona, Italy (no first prize was awarded).
+He has also won the Sándor Végh Competition of the Budapest Festival Orchestra five times.

-In 1996 he was personally invited by Maestro Sir Georg Solti to the World Orchestra for Peace, in which 78 players of the world's leading orchestras celebrated the 50th anniversary of the United Nations Organisation.
+In the same year, he was personally invited by Maestro Sir Georg Solti to join the World Orchestra for Peace, where 78 musicians from the world’s leading orchestras celebrated the 50th anniversary of the United Nations.

-He plays regularly with his friends, the Franz Liszt Chamber Orchestra, the Kodály Quartet (their recording at Naxos of the Octet of Bruch won several nominations and prizes), the Akadémia Quartet and the Auer Quartet.
-His chamber music partners were among others: Nicolas Altstaedt, Kristóf Baráti, Bence Bogányi, Nikita Boriso-Glebsky, Diego Chenna, Jonathan Cohen, Nicolas Dautricourt, Clara Dent, Blythe Teh Engstroem, László Fenyő, Vilde Frang, Balázs Fülei, José Gallardo, Zoltán Gál, Ilya Gringolts, Márta Gulyás, Giovanni Guzzo, Narek Hakhnazaryan, Maximilian Hornung, Vashti Mimosa Hunter, Heinz Holliger, Alina Ibragimova, Nobuko Imai, Jonian Ilias Kadesha, Daishin Kashimoto, Kim Kashkashian, Barnabás Kelemen, Zoltán Kocsis, Katalin Kokas, György Konrád, Patricia Kopatchinskaya, Adrien La Marca, Christian-Pierre La Marca, Alexei Ljubimov, Yuri Martinov, Marie-Luise Modersohn, Edgar Moreau, Csaba Onczay, Mikhail Ovrutsky, Laurence Power, Rosanne Philippens, Alina Pogostkina, Zoltán Rácz, Gustav Rivinius, Ditta Rohmann, Rafael Rosenfeld, Adam Römer, Sir András Schiff, Hariolf Schlichtig, Yuuko Shiokawa, Kian Soltani, Vilmos Szabadi, Gábor Takács-Nagy, Milan Turkovic, Alexei Ogrintchouk, Alexander Rudin, Sir András Schiff, István Várdai, Tamás Varga, Helena Winkelman.
+He performs regularly with the Franz Liszt Chamber Orchestra, the Kodály Quartet (whose Naxos recording of Bruch’s Octet won several nominations and prizes), the Akadémia Quartet, and the Auer Quartet.
+His chamber music partners have included Nicolas Altstaedt, Kristóf Baráti, Bence Bogányi, Nikita Boriso-Glebsky, Boris Brovtsyn, Diego Chenna, Jonathan Cohen, Nicolas Dautricourt, Clara Dent, Blythe Teh Engstroem, László Fenyő, Vilde Frang, Balázs Fülei, José Gallardo, Zoltán Gál, Ilya Gringolts, Márta Gulyás, Giovanni Guzzo, Narek Hakhnazaryan, Maximilian Hornung, Vashti Mimosa Hunter, Heinz Holliger, Alina Ibragimova, Nobuko Imai, Jonian Ilias Kadesha, Daishin Kashimoto, Kim Kashkashian, Barnabás Kelemen, Zoltán Kocsis, Katalin Kokas, György Konrád, Patricia Kopatchinskaya, Adrien La Marca, Christian-Pierre La Marca, Alexei Ljubimov, Yuri Martinov, Marie-Luise Modersohn, Edgar Moreau, Alexei Ogrintchouk, Csaba Onczay, Mikhail Ovrutsky, Laurence Power, Rosanne Philippens, Alina Pogostkina, Zoltán Rácz, Gustav Rivinius, Ditta Rohmann, Rafael Rosenfeld, Adam Römer, Sir András Schiff, Hariolf Schlichtig, Yuuko Shiokawa, Kian Soltani, Vilmos Szabadi, Gábor Takács-Nagy, Kirill Troussov, Milan Turkovic, Alexander Rudin, István Várdai, Tamás Varga, and Helena Winkelman.

-He has been invited to the Chamber Orchestra of the Musikdorf Ernen (György-Sebök-Festival, in Switzerland), as well to the Philharmonia Végh led by András Keller.
-He is regularly invited to András Schiff's own chamber orchestra, the Cappella Andrea Barca, to the Camerata Bellerive, Geneva led by Gábor Takács-Nagy, to the "kamara.hu" Chamber Music Festival (artistic director: Dénes Várjon, Izabella Simon), to the Kaposvár International Chamber Music Festival (Kaposfest), to the Festival Academy Budapest, to the Ittingen Festival, the Lockenhaus Chamber Music Festival (founded by Gidon Kremer, artistic director: Nicolas Altstaedt), to the Musica Léman Festival (Switzerland).
-He is member of Hungary's top ensemble for contemporary music, UMZE.
-He is regularly invited as Guest Principal Bass to the Munich Chamber Orchestra, to the Haydn Philharmonie, to the Esbjerg Ensemble (Danemark) etc. He recently got an invitation to play with the Israel Philharmonic Orchestra as Guest Principal Player in three periods of the IPO (Spring 2023).
+He has been invited to perform with the Chamber Orchestra of Musikdorf Ernen (György Sebők Festival, Switzerland), as well as the Philharmonia Végh led by András Keller.
+He is a regular guest of András Schiff’s own chamber orchestra, Cappella Andrea Barca, as well as Camerata Bellerive in Geneva (led by Gábor Takács-Nagy), the "kamara.hu" Chamber Music Festival (artistic directors: Dénes Várjon, Izabella Simon), the Kaposvár International Chamber Music Festival (Kaposfest), the Festival Academy Budapest, the Ittingen Festival, the Lockenhaus Chamber Music Festival (founded by Gidon Kremer, artistic director: Nicolas Altstaedt), and the Musica Léman Festival (Switzerland).
+He is a member of UMZE, Hungary’s leading ensemble for contemporary music.
+He is also regularly invited as Guest Principal Bass to the Munich Chamber Orchestra, the Haydn Philharmonie, the Esbjerg Ensemble (Denmark), and others.

-He has been member of the jury of the "Giovanni Bottesini" International Bass Competition, Crema / Italy (2022) and has been twice member of the jury of the "Dittersdorf" International Bass Competition, Banska Bystrica, Slovakia.
+He has served as a jury member for the "Giovanni Bottesini" International Bass Competition in Crema, Italy (2022) and twice for the "Dittersdorf" International Bass Competition in Banská Bystrica, Slovakia.

-He played as soloist of concertos for double-bass with world-famous conductors like Iván Fischer, Mark Wigglesworth, Leonidas Kavakos, Gábor Takács-Nagy at venues like the Main Hall of the Amsterdam Concertgebouw, the Royal Albert Hall, London, Main Hall of the Warsaw Radio / Poland.
+He has appeared as a soloist performing double bass concertos under world-famous conductors such as Iván Fischer, Mark Wigglesworth, Leonidas Kavakos, and Gábor Takács-Nagy, in prestigious venues including the Main Hall of the Amsterdam Concertgebouw, London’s Royal Albert Hall, and the Main Hall of Polish Radio in Warsaw.

-He teaches extensively online, you can find his teaching website under: https://studybass.live
+He also teaches extensively online; his teaching website is available at https://studybass.live

-He is often dedicatee of contemporary pieces like Sonnet74 by Helena Winkelman (World premiere in Lockenhaus with Ilya Gringolts, Helena Winkelman and Péter Szabó).
+He is often the dedicatee of contemporary works, such as Sonnet 74 by Helena Winkelman (world premiere in Lockenhaus with Ilya Gringolts, Helena Winkelman, and Péter Szabó).

-Zsolt Fejérvári plays a wonderful bass made by the master of the 19th century, Brücknert, offered to the Budapest Festival Orchestra by Lord Rothermere in 1995.
+Zsolt Fejérvári plays a fine 19th-century bass by Brücknert, offered to the Budapest Festival Orchestra by Lord Rothermere in 1995.

-On his solo appearances he plays a solo tuned bass built especially for him by the young and incredibly talented German master Stefan Krattenmacher.
-His bow has been made for him by the multiple award-winnig French bowmaker Boris Fritsch in 2023.
+For solo appearances, he plays a specially built solo-tuned bass crafted for him by the talented young German luthier Stefan Krattenmacher.
+His bow was made for him in 2023 by the award-winning French bowmaker Boris Fritsch.

 Total time: 49'58"